G-Research/spark-dgraph-connector/README.md

 the partition is further split into ranges of that uid space.

 The space of existing `uids` is split into ranges of `N` `uids` per partition.
 The `N` defaults to `1000000` and can be configured via `dgraph.partitioner.uidRange.uidsPerPartition`.
 The `uid`s are allocated to partitions in ascending order.
+Such a split will not be done if more than `dgraph.partitioner.uidRange.maxPartitions` partitions would be created.
+This defaults to `10000`.
 If vertex size is skewed and a function of `uid`, then partitions will be skewed as well.

 Note: With uid partitioning, the chunk size configured via `dgraph.chunkSize` should be at least a 10th of the number of uids per partition configured via `dgraph.partitioner.uidRange.uidsPerPartition` to avoid